legendsayantan/ThemePatcher/README.md

 6. Open Theme Store in the android device, choose whatever paid themes you like and click **Free trial**.

-7. Type **cmd** in the adress bar of File Explorer and hit enter.
-This should open the command prompt terminal in your pc.

-8. Type **ThemePatcher** in the terminal and hit enter.
+7. Open the file **ThemePatcher.bat** you just downloaded in your pc.

-9. ThemePatcher should now automatically detect your device and all of the installed trial themes , fonts or live wallpapers...
+8. ThemePatcher should now automatically detect your device and all of the installed trial themes , fonts or live wallpapers...
 And will automatically convert them to permanent themes !

 Once you're done, just close the terminal window and unplug your android device from the pc...